austinhaas/scrim/cljs-demo/README.md

-# A guide to developing with ClojureScript, Emacs, and scrim
+# A guide to developing with ClojureScript, Emacs, and Scrim

 How to connect all of the pieces and test that everything works.